Do You Need to Control Volunteer Wheat to Protect the Next Season’s Winter Wheat Crop?

 Volunteer wheat surviving through the summer and fall creates numerous risks for the subsequent wheat crop as well as other rotated crops.
 Controlling volunteer wheat will reduce the risks from these threats and ultimately improve the bottom line.

-For herbicide options to control volunteer wheat and annual grasses, check the "2019 Guide for Weed, Disease, and Insect Management" in Nebraska, EC130, available for sale at http://marketplace.unl.edu/extension/extpubs/ec130.html.
+For herbicide options to control volunteer wheat and annual grasses, check the 2021 Guide for Weed, Disease, and Insect Management in Nebraska.